S. Craig Zahler: Film projects

 Zahler told Variety that on June 22, 2006, he began his career at NYU film school as a cinematographer.
-In 2004, he wrote six scripts, including a western that topped the prestigious Black List entitled, The Brigands of Rattleborge, which Park Chan-wook was set to direct.
+In 2004, he wrote six scripts, including a western that topped the Black List entitled, The Brigands of Rattleborge, which Park Chan-wook was set to direct.

 On September 7, 2007, The Hollywood Reporter reported that Warner Bros. had acquired the film rights to the anime Robotech with Tobey Maguire attached to star in and produce the film, while Zahler was set to write the script.

 On March 25, 2011, Sony's Columbia Pictures picked up the script of the film The Big Stone Grid, written by Zahler and produced by Michael De Luca.
+Michael Mann was reported to be directing in February 2012.
+In July 2016, Pierre Morel was announced to be replacing Mann as director.

 On September 5, 2012, it was announced that FX was developing a martial arts drama, Downtown Dragons, with Zahler set to write and executive produce.

 On October 30, 2012, Zahler was set to make his directorial debut with a horror western film Bone Tomahawk from his own script.
 Two years later, the picture went into production in California.
 The film stars Kurt Russell and Richard Jenkins.

 On June 27, 2013, Warner Bros. acquired the film rights to his crime novel Mean Business on North Ganson Street.
 He will write the script of the film which is set to star Leonardo DiCaprio and Jamie Foxx.

-In 2015, Zahler told Creative Screenwriting, "I’ve had maybe a minimum of 21 different screenplays optioned or sold, and not one of them was made in Hollywood.
+In 2015, Zahler told Creative Screenwriting, "I've had maybe a minimum of 21 different screenplays optioned or sold, and not one of them was made in Hollywood.
 I had one [The Incident] made by a French company in Belgium, but the other 20 or more – and some of those have been optioned multiple times, I had a television series that was at FX that went to Starz that went to AMC – none of them have been made."

 On May 10, 2016, 20th Century Fox acquired the film rights to Zahler's western novel Wraiths of the Broken Land.
 The screenplay was to be written by Drew Goddard and the film directed by Ridley Scott.

 On February 1, 2017, Variety confirmed that Zahler would direct Dragged Across Concrete, a film about police brutality.
 The film stars Mel Gibson and Vince Vaughn, who previously worked together in the former's 2016 film Hacksaw Ridge.
 The film premiered at the 75th Venice International Film Festival on September 3, 2018, before receiving a release in the United States on March 22, 2019.

+In May 2024, Variety confirmed that Zahler would write and direct The Bookie & the Bruiser, with Vince Vaughn and Adrien Brody set to star.
+In May 2025, it was announced that Theo James had replaced Brody.